Rev. “Twinkle” Marie Manning is a member of the Unitarian Universalist Society for Community Ministries (UUSCM).

 Twinkle strives to include many philosophies in her service.
-Her ministry often focuses on the earth-centered, community building and social justice aspects of our UU faith.
+Her ministry often focuses on the earth-centered, spiritually connected, community building and social justice aspects of our UU faith.

 She is often called to lead services, give sermons and facilitate rituals, workshops and retreats.
+Her writings are sought after for services and rituals.
 She seeks ways to grow Unitarian Universalism in our communities and beyond.

 Glimpses of services: